Seatis/my-teaching-materials/team-project/hotel-booking/notification.md

 emails with all the necessary information for sending it.
 A separate message sender service should send the emails from the queue.
 If there was any error with sending the email, it should push back the email to the queue.

+### Refactor Logging

+Refactor the logging of enpoints using Aspect Oriented Programming.
+Learn about Spect Oriented Programming in Spring [here](https://www.youtube.com/playlist?list=PLE37064DE302862F8).
+Refactor your code to use aspects for logging on each endpoint.